ilceltico/nsdudf/README.md

 ```

 ### Usage
+DualMesh-UDF requires two functions: one that extracts the UDF and one that extracts the UDF and the gradients.
+You can see examples in [example_extract_mesh.py](/example_extract_mesh.py).
+Then you can call:
 ```
 dmudf_mesh, pseudosdf_dmudf_mesh = mesh_dual_mesh_udf(pseudo_sdf, lambda query_points: udf_f_dmudf(query_points, gt_mesh), lambda query_points: udf_grad_f_dmudf(query_points, gt_mesh), batch_size=args.batch_size, device=args.device)

 ```
 The first mesh is extracted by the original DualMesh-UDF directly from the UDF.
 The second mesh is extracted using the information from the Pseudo-SDF.

-To use DualMesh-UDF you need to implement two function: one that extracts the UDF and one that extracts the UDF and the gradients.
-You can see examples in [example_extract_mesh.py](/example_extract_mesh.py).

-Note that DualMesh-UDF requires grid sample resolutions `2^k+1`, otherwise it won't work.
-E.g. 129, 257, 513.
+Note that DualMesh-UDF requires grid sample resolutions of `2^k+1`, otherwise it won't work.
+E.g. `129`, `257`, `513`.

 ## Training
 If you want to train your own network you will need a watertight dataset, because the SDF is needed as ground truth for the training.
 In the paper we used the first 80 shapes from the first chunk of ABC, which you can download [here](https://deep-geometry.github.io/abc-dataset/):